Sheikhsoft/InternetGuard/FAQ.md

 This is why the notification is shown only when the screen is on.
 You can decrease the update frequency using the settings to reduce the battery usage.

-Note that Android often (incorrectly) contribute battery usage of other applications to NetGuard, because the network traffic of other applications is flowing through NetGuard.
+Note that Android often (incorrectly) contribute battery usage of other applications to InternetGuard, because the network traffic of other applications is flowing through InternetGuard.

 <a name="FAQ6"></a>
-**(6) Will NetGuard send my internet traffic to an external (VPN) server?**
+**(6) Will InternetGuard send my internet traffic to an external (VPN) server?**

 No, depending on the mode of operation basically one of two things will happen with your internet traffic:

 * When IP filtering is disabled, blocked internet traffic will be routed into the local VPN service, which will operate as a sinkhole (in effect dropping all blocked traffic)
 * When IP filtering is enabled, both blocked and allowed internet traffic will be routed into the local VPN service and only allowed traffic will be forwarded to the intended destination (and not to a VPN server)

-The [Android VPN service](http://developer.android.com/reference/android/net/VpnService.html) is being used to locally route all internet traffic to NetGuard so no root is required to build this firewall application.
+The [Android VPN service](http://developer.android.com/reference/android/net/VpnService.html) is being used to locally route all internet traffic to InternetGuard so no root is required to build this firewall application.
-NetGuard, unlike all other no-root firewalls applications, is 100% open source, so when you are in doubt you can check [the source code](https://github.com/M66B/NetGuard/) yourself.
+InternetGuard, unlike all other no-root firewalls applications, is 100% open source, so when you are in doubt you can check [the source code](https://github.com/M66B/InternetGuard/) yourself.

 <a name="FAQ7"></a>
 **(7) Why are applications without internet permission shown?**

 Internet permission can be granted with each application update without user consent.
-By showing all applications, NetGuard allows you to control internet access even *before* such an update occurs.
+By showing all applications, InternetGuard allows you to control internet access even *before* such an update occurs.

 <a name="FAQ8"></a>
 **(8) What do I need to enable for the Google Play™ store app to work?**

-You need 3 packages (applications) enabled (use search in NetGuard to find them quickly):
+You need 3 packages (applications) enabled (use search in InternetGuard to find them quickly):

 * com.android.vending (Play store)
 * com.google.android.gms (Play services)